ePrescribing: Your questions answered

-No, as the token will be in the possession of the patient, they will have the choice, as they do now with their paper prescription, on where to get their ePrescription dispensed.
+No, as the token will be in the possession of the patient, they will have the choice, as they do now with their paper prescription, on where to get their electronic prescription dispensed.

 What are the benefits of the token model to the patient?

-The token model means that the patient experiences less paper in processing a prescription and can more easily produce their token to a third party for dispensing.
+The token model means that the patient experiences less paper in processing a prescription and can more easily produce their token to a dispensing pharmacist.
 As an example, a sick person, having visited the doctor for treatment, could forward their SMS token to their spouse for them to fill at their pharmacy of choice.
 Equally, the patient may choose to forward their token to a pharmacy of their choice for dispensing and delivery – this could occur directly or via an intermediary app or service.